Searcy Church Organized in 1894

 Searcy Church Reorganized in 1911

-In January 1911, Elder Leslie Littell traveled to Searcy where he reorganized a church.
+Again the membership dwindled away, but in January 1911, Elder Leslie Littell traveled to Searcy where he reorganized a church.
 He stated that there was a Sabbath-school of thirty members meeting each week (Hopkins, 1911).

 Searcy Church Reorganized in 1976

 By 1960, the church membership was too small to support a church and it was voted to disband the Searcy church (Minutes, 1960b).
 It was also voted to sell the building and deposit the money with the conference until they needed it again (Minutes, 1960a).
 In 1961, the Boggs, Evans, and Cooper families were living in Searcy.
-They met regularly to study the Sabbath school lesson, and monthly the pastor, Elder Green, and Mr. Ashton met with them (Green, 1961).
+They met regularly to study the Sabbath school lesson, and monthly the district pastor, Elder Green, and Mr. Ashton met with them (Green, 1961).
 At the end of 1975 the conference was making plans to enter this dark county* and try to build up a church again.
 On February 1, 1976, Elder B. Page Haskell’s Adventures in Faith visitation took him into the Searcy area.
 Meanwhile, Mr. and Mrs. W. L. Harrison, dedicated laymen from California, asked whether there was territory in which they could labor.
 Earlier they had helped establish a company in Morrilton.
 Visiting with Elder W. H. Elder, conference president, the Harrisons were asked to locate in Searcy to develop any interests they could find, in preparation for a crusade in July.
-The Harrisons arrived in Searcy on Monday, March 1, and had a meeting of believers the very first Sabbath.
-A church building was located and rented with option to buy.
+The Harrisons arrived in Searcy on Monday, March 1, 1976, and had a meeting of believers the very first Sabbath.
+A church building was located and rented with the option to buy.
 Plans were laid to organize the group into a church and the decision was made to buy the church building.
 Sabbath, May 1, 1976, two months following the arrival of Mr. and Mrs. Harrison, a church with a charter membership of twenty-three was organized.
 This included five souls baptized and three received on profession of faith (Bell, 1976).

 A New Church

-In 2002, a prime property was donated to the Searcy church for a new church facility (Newsletter, 2002).
+In 2002, some prime property was donated to the Searcy church for a new church facility (Newsletter, 2002).
 On Sunday, March 30, 2003, about forty members and friends of the Searcy church gathered on the grass at West Beebe Capps Expressway to break ground on the church’s building project.
 Flags marking the future church grounds were planted in front of the place the group was currently worshiping, which was a converted home donated by Searcy members.
 Blueprints were hung on the wall of the fellowship hall detailing the 8,000-square-foot brick building that would house a sanctuary, four classrooms, nursery, bathrooms, kitchen, fellowship hall, pastor’s study, and library.
 Several helped turn the first shovels of dirt where construction would soon begin (Record, 2003).